 18km

 While you have the choice of walking any section of today’s journey, our recommendation is to rest your feet and feast your senses on the grand churches dating from the Middle Ages.
 Highlights are the Gothic Church of the Crucifix and the Moorish-inflected Church of Santiago el Mayor.
 Celebrating our efforts thus far, we also indulge in a wine tasting, relishing the oak and vanilla flavours characteristic of the region.
 Tonight, our residence is the flamboyantly modern Marqués de Riscal Hotel in Elciego.
-In 2024 enjoy a choice of dining this evening, at either Hospedería de los Parajes or at our hotel, and in 2025 we will reconvene for dinner at our hotel’s Michelin-starred restaurant.
+We reconvene for dinner at our hotel’s Michelin-starred restaurant.

 Winemaking in La Rioja originated with the Phoenician settlers who once called it home.
 Today, we delve into this pre-Camino aspect, meeting master winemakers at renowned vineyards and new, inventive ones.
 Sample their creations as we go.
 Then follow your own path for a while, with an afternoon at leisure.
-In 2024, we reconvene for dinner this evening at our hotel’s Michelin-starred restaurant where we savour a unique tasting menu, and in 2025 we have a choice of dining venues.
+For dinner tonight we have a choice of dining venues.

 Hike